Kampung Batu station: MRT Putrajaya Line

-A station serving the MRT Putrajaya Line was constructed next to the existing KTM Komuter station.
-Under Phase One operations of the line, this station was temporarily the terminus of the line, pending completion of the Kampung Batu-Putrajaya Sentral stretch.
+A station on the MRT Putrajaya Line was constructed next to the existing KTM Komuter station.
+During Phase 1 operations of the line, this station was temporarily the terminus of the line, pending completion of the Kampung Batu- stretch under Phase 2.

-The Kampung Batu MRT station commenced operations on 16 June 2022 at 3pm.
+The Kampung Batu MRT station commenced operations on 16 June 2022 at 3 pm.
 The MRT station is operated by Rapid Rail and is part of the Rapid KL transit system.

 There is no paid-area integration between the two stations as they are operated by two different operators.
-Hence, despite sharing the same name for both lines, Kampung Baru is designated as a connecting station rather than an interchange.
+Hence, despite sharing the same name for both lines, Kampung Batu is designated as a connecting station rather than an interchange.